-With many flights 5,000 points or LESS one-way, that could easily get a family of four (especially if one person flies FREE on a Companion Pass) on two trips for between 30,000 and 40,000 points.
+With many flights 5,000 points or LESS one-way, that could easily get a family of four (especially if one person flies FREE on a Companion Pass) on at least one to two trips.

 6. Inflight Purchases Discount

 I almost always purchase the WiFi for $8, so I’ll happily pay $6.40 instead.

 While this alone is not a reason to get the card, it’s a nice added perk.

 7. Benefits More Than Offset the Annual Fee

 When paying an annual fee for the card, I’m always looking to see if the benefits outweigh the annual fee, and I think they do here.

 8. 7,500 Anniversary Points Each Year